19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (a) from whose body any organ has been removed for the purpose of transplantation;

-(b) with respect to whom or with respect to whose body a consent or authority has been given under this Act; or
+(b) with respect to whom or with respect to whose body a consent or an authority has been given under this Act; or

 (c) into whose body any organ has been, is being, or may be, transplanted,